google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/client/index.markdown

 ---
 layout: shared/narrow-pages-list
 title: "On the Client"
-description: "Push messaging allows developers to engage users by providing timely and customized content outside the context of the web page.
-Push and notification are different, but complementary, functions: a <b>push</b> is the action of the server supplying message information to a service worker; a <b>notification</b> is the action of the service worker sending the information to a user."
+description: "Push and notifications allow developers to engage users by providing timely and customized content outside the context of the web page.
+Push and notification are different, but complementary, functions: a <b>push</b> is the action of the server supplying information to a service worker; a <b>notification</b> is the action of the service worker showing the information to a user."
 published_on: 2015-10-01
-updated_on: 2015-10-01
+updated_on: 2016-03-04
 order: 1
 translation_priority: 1
 authors: